LolipopJ/mdimg/README.md

 When using the command, you must specify either `-i` (input file, recommended) or `-t` (directly input text).

+You can always call `mdimg -h` to get complete help.

 ### In Node.js project

 Import mdimg to your project: